-The Office proposes to start increase it's staffing by 2018.
+The Office proposes to start to increase its staffing by 2018.
 This will include a total of seventeen new officers recruited in the coming years.
 This will result in a total of 44 staff members throughout the Office.
 This increase is necessary under the new Ombudsman Act 2017, where additional responsibilities are now vested upon the OOSI.
-Additionally, commencing in 2018, the priorities are to strengthen the Investigation, Legal Services, Governance and Corporate Services Units.
+Additionally, commencing in 2018, the priorities are to strengthen the Investigation, Legal Services, Research and Communication and Corporate Services Units.
 Prior to that, an urgent priority is to improve office space for the additional staff increase.